Identity document: Peru

 In Peru, it is mandatory for all citizens over the age of 18, whether born inside or outside the territory of the Republic, to obtain a National Identity Document (Documento Nacional de Identidad).

 The DNI is a public, personal and untransferable document.

 The DNI is the only means of identification permitted for participating in any civil, legal, commercial, administrative, and judicial acts.
 It is also required for voting and must be presented to authorities upon request.
 The DNI can be used as a passport to travel to all South American countries that are members of UNASUR.

 The DNI is issued by the National Registry of Identification and Civil Status (RENIEC).
 For Peruvians abroad, service is provided through the Consulates of Peru, in accordance with Articles 26, 31 and 8 of Law No. 26,497.

 The document is card-sized as defined by ISO format ID-1 (prior to 2005 the DNI was size ISO ID-2; renewal of the card due to the size change was not mandatory, nor did previously-emitted cards lose validity).
 The front of the card presents photographs of the holder's face, their name, date and place of birth (the latter in coded form), gender and marital status; the bottom quarter consists of machine-readable text.
 Three dates are listed as well; the date the citizen was first registered at RENIEC; the date the document was issued; and the expiration date of the document.
 The back of the DNI features the holder's address (including district, department and/or province) and voting group.
 Eight voting record blocks are successively covered with metallic labels when the citizen presents themselves at their voting group on voting days.
 The back also denotes whether the holder is an organ donor, presents the holder's right index finger print, a PDF417 bar code, and a 1D bar code.

 Uruguay

-In Uruguay, the identity card (documento de identidad) is issued by the Ministry of Interior and the National Civil Identification Bureau (Dirección Nacional de Identificación Civil | DNIC).
+In Uruguay, the identity card (documento de identidad) is issued by the Ministry of the Interior and the National Civil Identification Bureau (Dirección Nacional de Identificación Civil | DNIC).

 It is mandatory and essential for several activities at either governmental or private levels.
 The document is mandatory for all inhabitants of the Oriental Republic of Uruguay, whether they are native citizens, legal citizens, or resident aliens in the country, even for children as young as 45 days old.

 It is a laminated card 9 cm wide and approximately 5 cm high, dominated by the color blue, showing the flag in the background with the photo of the owner, the number assigned by the DNIC (including a self-generated or check digit), full name, and the corresponding signature along with biometrics.
 The card is bilingual in Spanish and Portuguese.